 What is the Concrete Coast project?

 Yorkshire’s coastline may seem wild and untamed in places, but in others, there are large expanses of artificial infrastructure.
 Whether they are vital sea defences to keep towns and businesses safe from the ever-pounding North Sea, or harbours and slipways to provide safe haven for the fishing fleets, these man-made structures allow us to continue living and working at the coast.
 In creating these walls and barriers, though, we change the natural landscape of the coastline and reduce the amount of habitat available to wildlife.
-This project will explore how we can encourage wildlife back to artificial shorelines through simple and cost-effective methods, without changing the function or integrity of man-made coastal structures.

 To find out more about how coastal change is managed, follow the link below.

-Coastal ChangeArtificial structures on our coastlines are usually made from hard rock, such as granite.
-This rock is perfect for sea defences, as it can withstand the force and power of the ocean, providing excellent protection for communities.
-In comparison with a natural shoreline, however, rock armour defences and walls are very smooth and repetitive, which do not contain the variety required for intertidal and coastal wildlife.
+Artificial structures on our coastlines are usually made from hard rock (such as granite), concrete or metal sheet piling.
+These materials are perfect for sea defences, as they can withstand the force and power of the ocean, providing excellent protection for communities.
+In comparison with a natural shoreline, however, rock armour defences and concrete or metal walls are very smooth and repetitive, which do not contain the variety required for intertidal and coastal wildlife.

-Other Enhancement ProjectsFeasibility Report
+Other Enhancement Projects

 In spring 2022, Arc Consulting completed a feasibility report for the Concrete Coast project.
 This report explains the various types of ecological enhancements, identifies the structural assets on the Yorkshire coast and, highlights where enhancements could be added to these structures.
 Further details are provided about how ‘greening’ man-made infrastructure could bring significant benefits to coastal habitats and support organisations in achieving their obligations towards biodiversity net gain and marine nature recovery.